Baaghi (2016 film): Plot

 Present: Ronny reaches Bangkok and visits Raghav's fight club, beating the most potent fighter to attract Raghav's attention.
 Raghav sends his henchmen to kill Ronnie, but Ronnie beats them up brutally.
 The next day, Ronny breaks into the house of Biju, Raghav's right-hand man, and holds Biju's wife at gunpoint, forcing him to reveal Siya's location.
 Learning that she is at the local hospital, Ronny saves Siya and escapes with her under both of them being disguised.
 Raghav manages to spot them, but couldn't do anything.
 The two stop at an island on their way back to India, where Siya discovers her father's deceit and the couple reunite.
 Raghav and his men suddenly attack the couple off-guard, where Biju shoots Ronny, who falls off a cliff.

 Raghav takes Siya back to his place, but Siya realizes that Ronny is alive, with Raghav being alerted to his invasive underbelly moments later.
 Realizing Biju's treachery, Raghav questions him and Biju affirms that he spared Ronny as he had spared his wife earlier.
 Raghav is unconvinced and kills Biju.
 Ronny storms Raghav's building and single-handedly fights all the killers and swordsmen in Raghav's employ.
 Ronny reaches Raghav, who initially overpowers him.
 Raghav also reveals himself as the mastermind behind Guruswamy's death.
-Enraged, Ronny uses Guruswamy's signature moves and kills Raghav, thus avenging Guruswamy's death.
+Enraged, Raghav and Ronny uses Guruswamy's signature moves and kills Raghav, thus avenging Guruswamy's death.
 Now happily together with Siya, Ronny becomes the new teacher in Guruswamy's school.